Frequently Asked Questions

 You do not have to be currently volunteering the semester that you apply, but preference will be given to applicants that have engaged in at least one Brandeis sponsored community engagement program or club for at least one semester.
 All ambassadors are expected to demonstrate an understanding of and commitment to community engagement initiatives.

 When you submit your application, you must have a 3.0 G.P.A.
-You can print out an unofficial transcript from your SAGE account.
+You can print out an unofficial transcript from your Workday account.
 Please do not contact the Registrar.

 Yes, absolutely.
 All information sessions and interviews will be conducted via Zoom for prospective applicants.
 Please email Colby Sim to speak further about this option.